5.0 Oxygen equipment and supplies benefits list

 • prior approval form including items listed in section 5.1.3 Prior approval requirements

-• assessment by RRT/RN/RPN/LPN (if available for initial 3 months, otherwise required for renewal)
+• assessment by an RRT/RN/RPN/LPN must be submitted if available for the initial 3-month period.
+Assessment is required for renewal requests

 • a PaO2 of 55 mmHg or less

-• a PaO2 between 56 and 59 mmHg with hypoxia on exertion (SpO2 less than 89% for 2 continuous minutes)
+• a PaO2 between 56 and 59 mmHg with hypoxemia on exertion (SpO2 less than 89% for 2 continuous minutes)*

 • a PaO2 of 60 mmHg or less with evidence of cor pulmonale, pulmonary hypertension and/or secondary polycythemia